OTAs

 Airbnb Regulations by State: Licensing Requirements, Taxes, and More

 The United States is a vast country that offers many opportunities for aspiring investors looking to buy a property to rent it out on Airbnb.
-But when deciding whether to become a short-term rental host, you need to understand how laws and regulations work in your city.
+But when deciding whether to become a short-term rental host, you need to understand how the laws and regulations in your city work.

-The problem is that short-term rental laws and regulations are very local in nature and can be very confusing.
-Moreover, some cities may restrict your ability to rent out your property short-term, trying to keep the rapid growth of Airbnb rentals in check.
+The problem is that short-term rental laws and regulations are highly localized and can be confusing.
+Moreover, some cities may restrict your ability to rent out your property for short-term rentals, trying to keep the rapid growth of Airbnb rentals in check.

-So if you’re thinking about turning your property into a vacation rental, here you’ll find information about different aspects of current Airbnb regulations by state.
+So if you’re thinking about turning your property into a vacation rental, you’ll find information here on different aspects of current Airbnb regulations by state.
 We’ll talk about short-term rental laws in some popular locations for Airbnb investments and look at the specific rules in some vacation rental hotspots.

 You may also want to check out our Airbnb hosting guide for beginners, which covers all the essential things you need to do to become a successful STR host.